MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseLegalHold.md

               - `[FieldId <String>]`: Id used to identity the field type.
 This is an internal id and possible values are param_1, param_2, param_userName, param_password.
               - `[Type <String>]`: Type of the credential.
 The values can be text, password.
           - `[PreferredSingleSignOnMode <String>]`: Specifies the single sign-on mode configured for this application.
 Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
 The supported values are password, saml, notSupported, and oidc.
           - `[PreferredTokenSigningKeyEndDateTime <DateTime?>]`: Specifies the expiration date of the keyCredential used for token signing, marked by preferredTokenSigningKeyThumbprint.
+Updating this attribute is not currentlysupported.
+For details, see ServicePrincipal property differences.
-          - `[PreferredTokenSigningKeyThumbprint <String>]`: Reserved for internal use only.
-Do not write or otherwise rely on this property.
-May be removed in future versions.
+          - `[PreferredTokenSigningKeyThumbprint <String>]`: This property can be used on SAML applications (apps that have preferredSingleSignOnMode set to saml) to control which certificate is used to sign the SAML responses.
+For applications that are not SAML, do not write or otherwise rely on this property.
           - `[PublishedPermissionScopes <IMicrosoftGraphPermissionScope[]>]`: The delegated permissions exposed by the application.
 For more information see the oauth2PermissionScopes property on the application entity's api property.
 Not nullable.
 Note: This property is named oauth2PermissionScopes in v1.0.
             - `[AdminConsentDescription <String>]`: A description of the delegated permissions, intended to be read by an administrator granting the permission on behalf of all users.
 This text appears in tenant-wide admin consent experiences.
             - `[AdminConsentDisplayName <String>]`: The permission's title, intended to be read by an administrator granting the permission on behalf of all users.